nqtri/SSENSE-Product-Recommendation-System/README.md

 # SSENSE Product Recommendation System

-SSENSE (https://www.ssense.com/en-ca) is one of my favorite e-commerce retailer, especially during sale season so personally I have a lot of interest in their product offerings.
+SSENSE (https://www.ssense.com/en-ca) is one of my favorite e-commerce retailers, especially during sale season so personally I have a lot of interest in their product offerings.
 Together with the plan to scrape data from the web and create my own dataset for machine learning projects, I decided to try scraping product data from SSENSE.

-In this 1st run, to limit the amount of runtime and to priority the exploratory data analysis and machine learning model building process, only men's products from the Canadian site were scraped.
+In this 1st run, to limit the amount of runtime and to prioritize the exploratory data analysis and machine learning model building process, only men's products from the Canadian site were scraped.
 The next phase will be expanded to women's products and potentially their brand new cateogory for pets.

 ## Getting Started